luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 group_number: 35
 title: "Comparing the difference in Power Consumption between Video Conference Applications Microsoft Teams and Zoom"
 image: "img/gX_template/project_cover.png"
-date: 03/03/2022
+date: 27/02/2026
 summary: |-
   This project is about comparing the energy usage of Microsoft Teams and Zoom.
-We will run both applications for 1  minute for 15-30 iterations.
-We will measure the cpu power over time.
-We will use Energibridge.
+We compare the energy impact of enabling different variations of video-call features on both applications: camera on/off, blur on/off, and screen-share on/off.
+We run 30 iterations per feature pair, per application, and measure the energy costs over time.
+We use Energibridge for measuring the data, and develop automated scripts to run the experiments reproducibly.

 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this